the episode

 John McLarty: That’s a good thought.

-John McLarty: on A fearful expectation of judgment.
+John McLarty: A fearful expectation of judgment.

 Kimberly Faith: Yes, yes, and ridicule.
 But when I was prepared, I would go thinking, I hope he calls on me.
 And this is what this Hebrews passage is talking about, that we make choices every day.
 But when you go down the road so far and sin willfully over and over and over again, I mean, it’s like the punch in the face.
 How much does God have to take before he says, okay, go.

-John McLarty: You know, I think of that verse, I’m gonna paraphrase it, but Jesus says, if you’re ashamed of me on earth, I’ll be ashamed of you in heaven.
-Right, right.
-And can you imagine, that’s a fearful expectation to me.
-Can you imagine being saved and you go to meet Christ because once saved, always saved.
-But you’ve fallen back into your entire life, you’re never renewed again under repentance.
+John McLarty: You know, I think of that verse, I’m going to paraphrase it, but Jesus says, if you’re ashamed of me on earth, I’ll be ashamed of you in heaven.

-Kimberly Faith: And
+Kimberly Faith: Right, right.

-John McLarty: you meet Jesus and he says, you’re my child, but I’m really disappointed with how you lived your life.
+John McLarty: And you meet Jesus and he says, you’re my child, but I’m really disappointed with how you lived your life.

 Kimberly Faith: Yeah.
 I gave everything for you.